astramarki/blog-generator/implementationTechnical.md

 This implementation provides a robust, user-friendly products management system that seamlessly integrates with the AI blog generation workflow while maintaining WordPress best practices and security standards.

 #### Status Updates

+## Known Issues

+### Context Update Issue
+- **Problem**: Context updates failing with "Failed to update context" error
+- **Root Cause**: context_id parameter not being sent in AJAX request
+- **Investigation**:
+  - Added debugging to contexts.js to track context ID field value
+  - Console shows form data is missing context_id even though code attempts to add it
+  - Hidden field `#context-id` should contain the ID but appears to be empty
+- **Possible Causes**:
+  1. Form is being reset at the wrong time (closeModal resets the form)
+  2. Hidden field value not being populated correctly in populateModal
+  3. Timing issue between loading context data and form submission
+  4. Race condition where field is cleared before being read
+- **Debugging Added**:
+  - Log context ID field value and element in saveContext
+  - Log when context ID is set in populateModal
+  - Added validation to prevent sending request without context_id
+- **Temporary Workaround**:
+  - Added check in saveContext to show error if context_id is missing
+  - This prevents the AJAX request from being sent with invalid data
+- **Next Steps**:
+  - Monitor console logs to identify when/why context_id becomes empty
+  - Consider storing context ID in a data attribute or JavaScript variable instead of hidden field
+  - Review modal lifecycle to ensure data persistence

+## UI/UX Features

+### Context Checkbox Behavior
+- **Always Include in Content Generation**:
+  - When checked: Automatically checks and disables both Avada and HTML options
+  - When unchecked: Re-enables both options and maintains their mutual exclusivity
+  - Rationale: Content generation requires proper formatting, so both options must be selected
+- **Avada and HTML Options**:
+  - Mutually exclusive when enabled (checking one unchecks the other)
+  - Both automatically selected and disabled when content generation is always included
+  - State properly managed during form population and reset